 - Meet once as a group in the fall to discuss the scripts and identify one play with which you would like to especially work on building community connections.

-- Work with Trinity Rep’s Community Engagement Coordinator Rebecca Noon to identify who you will reach out to and what you will attempt (eg, bring a specific group to: First Chat, a performance, or Context & Conversation)
+- Work with Trinity Rep’s Artistic Associate for Community Rebecca Noon to identify who you will reach out to and what you will attempt (eg, bring a specific group to: a performance or Context & Conversation)

 - Create a check-in schedule for you and Rebecca leading up to the show’s first rehearsal, which may involve email, phone, or in-person communication.